-Currently, the YMCA DC Youth & Government program is comprised of 17 delegations.
+The YMCA DC Youth & Government program is comprised of multiple delegations.
 These delegations include high schools, YMCAs, and local civic organizations.
 Each club is mentored by a Delegation Advisor who is affiliated with the sponsoring school, civic organization, or YMCA branch.

 The YMCA DC Youth & Government program relies on more than 30 volunteers each year to ensure the smooth operation of the program.
 Volunteers are the backbone of our program.
 Their time and talent help us to fulfill our mission of empowering our youth to become ethical leaders and responsible citizens.
 Please consider volunteering today!

 The YMCA DC Youth & Government program has touched the lives of thousands of students since its founding in 2002.
 Many alumni decide to volunteer with delegations or at the annual conferences.
 Other alumni support the program with financial donations so that current and future students have the opportunity to participate in the program.